grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 [//]: # (### High speed to the shelf)

 Bastian had been sitting in the dive plane control seat while on wheel watch.
 Hemi had Owen take over the rudder station and he stood directly behind them with one hand on each of their shoulders.
-Percy stood at the Captain's station in the left rear portion of the small control room.
+Percy stood at the captain's station in the left rear portion of the small control room.
 From there she could see almost every gauge, dial, and setting of her boat.

-She had Owen throw the throttle all the way forward, and the boat rapidly accelerated until it reached its maximum underwater speed of 17 knots.
-At this speed the batteries were drained so fast she could almost see the needles on the battery charge gauges moving towards their zero pins.
+She had Owen throw the throttle all the way forward, and the _Prospect_ rapidly accelerated until it reached its maximum underwater speed of 17 knots.
+At this speed the batteries were drained so fast she could see the needles on the battery charge gauges moving towards their zero pins.
 At this speed the boat also made much more noise.
-Even an electric motors could not be silent with the effort of pushing a huge piece of steel through dense water at high speed.
+Even electric motors could not be silent with the effort of pushing a huge piece of steel through dense water at high speed.
 And the water itself created enough noise as it rushed along the hull to be heard over sonar from any near distance.

 "What are they doing now Cassandra?"
 Percy called down.